fscottfoti/togethermap/README.md

 TogetherMap
 ===========

-A platform for place-based conversations
+A web and mobile app for collaborative mapping